The Matches: Hiatus and Album 4 (2009–2013)

 With the Matches on hiatus, Devoto fleshed out his acoustic project into a full band called Bird by Bird, while Harris and Grigg named their project Maniac.
-Between 2010 and 2011 Bird by Bird released two EPs and one album, while Maniac released one EP and one album.
-Harris then started a new project, Fortress Social Club, who released two albums and an EP in 2013.
-Harris also continued to work as a visual artist, contributing to the album artwork of Bayside's Shudder (2008) and Milo Greene's Milo Greene (2012) and Control (2015).
+Between 2010 and 2011 Bird by Bird released two EPs and one full studio album titled While You Sleep.
+Maniac released one EP and one album.
+Harris then started a new project, Fortress Social Club, which released two albums and an EP in 2013; he followed that project with a solo effort under the name St. Ranger, releasing several singles and one full studio album titled Leaves L.A., which was recorded while traveling with his wife across the U.S. in an Airstream trailer.
+Harris also continued to work as a visual artist, contributing to the album artwork of Bayside's Shudder (2008) and Milo Greene's Milo Greene (2012) and Control (2015), and finding critical success as illustrator and writer/illustrator of numerous children's books including Her Right Foot, What Can A Citizen Do?, Have You Ever Seen a Flower, The First Cat in Space Ate Pizza, and The First Cat in Space and the Soup of Doom.
+After The Matches went on hiatus, Matt Whalen attended Columbia University and received his JD from The University of Texas School of Law, and is a practicing attorney.

 Reunions (2014–2018)

 In January 2014, Shawn Harris, Justin San Souci, Matt Whalen, and Jon Devoto met while all were back in Oakland.
 Their licensing deal with Epitaph Records for E. Von Dahl Killed the Locals had expired, so they decided to re-release it themselves as an LP record (the original releases had been in compact disc format) to coincide with the ten-year anniversary of the Epitaph release.
-They began teasing the release through social media, prompting inquiries and demand for a reunion concert.
+They teased the release through social media, prompting inquiries and demand for a reunion concert.
 That May, they announced a one-time reunion show to take place in November at Slim's in San Francisco.
 It sold out immediately, as did a second date added at Slim's and a third at the Great American Music Hall.
 Due to the unexpected demand, further reunion shows were added in Los Angeles, New York and Chicago.
 The re-release of E. Von Dahl Killed the Locals came out that September as a two-disc package, including both the original self-released version of the album and the re-mixed Epitaph version.
-The band ended up performing nine sold out shows in the United States, playing the album in its entirety as well as some later songs.
+The band ended up performing nine sold-out shows in the United States, playing the album in its entirety as well as some later songs.
 Two performances at the Troubadour in Los Angeles were recorded, and released as the live album 10YearsEVDKTL in December.
 This was followed by a five-date tour of Australia in January 2015.